Northern Adriatic IMMA

 Sub-criterion B2: Aggregations

-Aerial surveys in summers of 2010 and 2013 produced high estimates of abundance for common bottlenose dolphin in the area.
-Estimated abundance of Tursiops truncatus based on 2010 aerial survey, corrected for availability and perception bias (group size, time on surface), in the shallow continental shelf area of northern Adriatic was 6,577 (CV 20,3%; 95% CI 4,412-9,805).
+Aerial surveys in the summers of 2010 and 2013 produced high estimates of abundance for common bottlenose dolphins in the area.
+The estimated abundance of Common Bottlenose Dolphinsbased on a 2010 aerial survey in the shallow continental shelf area of the northern Adriatic, was 6,577 (CV 20,3%; 95% CI 4,412-9,805) (Fortuna et al. 2011).
 The high abundance has been further confirmed with predicted abundance using surface density models.

 Criterion C: Key Life Cycle Activities